SaihajGulati/SaihajGulati/README.md

 👋 Hey, I'm Saihaj - @SaihajGulati

   - 🌱 I have a passion for connecting people through innovative tech.
-  - 👀 I’m looking for software projects that have a direct impact on people and customers.
+  - 👀 I’m looking for software and machine learning opportunities that have a direct impact on people and customers.
-  - ✨ Below you can find some of the software development and programming experiences I am most proud of.
+  - ✨ Below you can find some of the software and machine learning projects I am most proud of.
 Some of my projects are private because of academic and institutional protection, but feel to free to reach out!
-I'd love to chat about or even demo these.
+I'd love to chat about or even possibly demo these.

 - 📫 How to reach me: saihaj.gulati@gmail.com